-- a) The customer is responsible for contacting SL&P Customer Connects at 306-975-2414 option 3 to have an Electrical Service Request Form emailed to you.
-This form can also be found in Appendix A. - b) Once the form has been completed email it to SL&P at saskatoon.light.power@saskatoon.ca. - c) SL&P will respond to the enquiry within five to seven (5 to 7) business days to gather more information on the service request change.
+- a) The customer is responsible for contacting SL&P Customer Connects at 306-975-2414 option 3 to have an Electrical Service Request Form emailed to you or go to saskatoon.ca/slpelectricalservice to download a copy. - b) Once the form has been completed email it to SL&P at saskatoon.light.power@saskatoon.ca. - c) SL&P will respond to the inquiry within five to seven (5 to 7) business days to gather more information on the service request change.